cd-slash/blackjack-game/README.md

   - [ ] Player stack > 999999 causes print overflow
   - [ ] Double increases bet but does not remove incremental value from stack
   - [ ] Input is requested when player has blackjack and dealer does not (hand should be over)
+  - [ ] Status message displays decimal on round number when winning with blackjack

 ## Deployment